Life at Crossroad

 Recreation: Crossroad’s Northland Education/Recreation Building has a competition-sized swimming pool, gymnasium, and exercise room.
 Boys and girls also may go off campus for activities such as art or music lessons, movies, concerts, sports events or bowling.

 Healthcare: Our residents receive regular physical and dental examinations at the Family Practice Center.
 Members of Crossroad's nursing staff are available daily and on call around the clock.

 Religion: Participation in religious activities is voluntary.
 Crossroad offers on-campus worship services and special activities for interested residents.
 Arrangements are also made for children to attend religious services in the community, if appropriate.

 Family: If the child’s treatment plan allows, regular visits with family members are encouraged.
-Crossroad also provides a Guest House for families making overnight visits.
+Crossroad also provides a Guest House where visiting families may stay at no charge.